markusschmitt/vmc_jax/documentation/source/index.rst

 ========================================================

-This package provides a versatile and efficient implementation of variational quantum Monte Carlo.
-It utilizes Google's
-`JAX <https://github.com/google/jax>`_ library to exploit the blessings of automatic differentiation and just-in-time compilation for available computing resources.
+This package provides a versatile and efficient implementation of variational quantum Monte Carlo in Python.
+It utilizes Google's `JAX <https://github.com/google/jax>`_ library to exploit the blessings of automatic differentiation and just-in-time compilation for available computing resources.
 The package is devised to serve as white box